 Iowa has a caucus rather than a primary election.
-The caucus system involves thousands of people gathering in homes, or public places and select delegates who later vote at the various party’s convention.
+The caucus system involves thousands of people gathering in homes or public places and select delegates who later vote at the various party’s conventions.

-The Iowa Supreme Court held that there is no such thing as “separate but equal” in 1863, an astounding 85 years before the US Supreme Court decision of Brown v Board of Education.
+The Iowa Supreme Court held no “separate but equal” in 1863, an astounding 85 years before the US Supreme Court decision of Brown v Board of Education.

-It is the top producer of corn, hogs and eggs in the US and produces one tenth of the Nation’s food supply.
+It is the top producer of corn, hogs, and eggs in the US and produces one-eleventh of the Nation’s food supply.

 Quaker Oaks, in Cedar Rapids, is the largest cereal company in the world.

 Iowa is the largest producer of ethanol in the United States.